-Genworth Holdings provides a limited guarantee to Rivermont Life Insurance Company I ("Rivermont I"), an indirect subsidiary, which is accounted for as a derivative carried at fair value and is eliminated in consolidation.
-As of December 31, 2017, the fair value of this derivative was approximately \$4 million.
+Genworth Financial and Genworth Holdings provide a joint and several limited guarantee to Rivermont Life Insurance Company I ("Rivermont I"), an indirect subsidiary, in that, if Rivermont I does not generate sufficient interest income from assumed deposit-type insurance contracts to cover fixed interest payments, Genworth Financial and/or Genworth Holdings will cover the shortfall.
+As of December 31, 2018 and 2017, the restricted cash balance associated with this guarantee was \$16 million and \$4 million, respectively.

 Genworth Holdings provided an unlimited guarantee for the benefit of policyholders for the payment of valid claims by our European mortgage insurance subsidiary prior to its sale in May 2016.
 Following the sale of this U.K. subsidiary to AmTrust Financial Services, Inc., the guarantee is now limited to the payment of valid claims on policies in-force prior to the sale date and those written approximately 90 days subsequent to the date of the sale, and AmTrust Financial Services, Inc. has agreed to provide us with a limited indemnification in the event there is any exposure under the guarantee.
-As of December 31, 2017, the risk in-force of the business subject to the guarantee was approximately \$1.7 billion.
+As of December 31, 2018, the risk in-force of the business subject to the guarantee was approximately \$1.5 billion.

 Genworth Holdings has a Tax Matters Agreement with GE, our former parent company, which represents an obligation of Genworth Holdings to GE.
-The balance of this obligation was \$119 million as of December 31, 2017.
+The balance of this obligation was \$90 million as of December 31, 2018.
+Genworth Financial and Genworth Holdings have joint and several guarantees associated with this Tax Matters Agreement.

-Genworth Financial provides a full and unconditional guarantee to the trustee of Genworth Holdings' outstanding senior notes and the holders of the senior notes, on an unsecured unsubordinated basis, of the full and punctual payment of the principal of, premium, if any and interest on, and all other amounts payable under, each outstanding series of senior notes, and the full and punctual payment of all other amounts payable by Genworth Holdings under the senior notes indenture in respect of such senior notes.
-Genworth Financial also provides a full and unconditional guarantee to the trustee of Genworth Holdings' outstanding subordinated notes and the holders of the subordinated notes, on an unsecured subordinated basis, of the full and punctual payment of the principal of, premium, if any and interest on, and all other amounts payable under, the outstanding subordinated notes, and the full and punctual payment of all other amounts payable by Genworth Holdings under the subordinated notes indenture in respect of the subordinated notes.
-Genworth Financial also provides a full and unconditional guarantee of Genworth Holdings' obligations associated with Rivermont I and the Tax Matters Agreement.
+Genworth Financial provides a full and unconditional guarantee to the trustee of Genworth Holdings' outstanding senior and subordinated notes and the holders of the senior and subordinated notes, on an unsecured unsubordinated and subordinated basis, respectively, of the full and punctual payment of the principal of, premium, if any and interest on, and all other amounts payable under, each outstanding series of senior notes and outstanding subordinated notes, and the full and punctual payment of all other amounts payable by Genworth Holdings under the senior and subordinated notes indentures in respect of such senior and subordinated notes.
+Genworth Financial also provides a full and unconditional guarantee to the holders of Genworth Holdings' Term Loan.
+Genworth Financial and Genworth Holdings have joint and several guarantees associated with Rivermont I's non-recourse funding obligations.
+See note 12 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data" for additional information.

 We also provided guarantees to third parties for the performance of certain obligations of our subsidiaries.
-We estimate that our potential obligations under such guarantees were \$6 million and \$9 million as of December 31, 2017 and 2016, respectively.
+We estimate that our potential obligations under such guarantees were \$6 million as of December 31, 2018 and 2017.